Itheum/react-schedule-it/README.md

     - Options:
       - `minimum number of responses` - e.g. 1 for minAm means that that at least 1 reading should be given in the AM

-### Examples
+## Examples

+#### per week based examples

-- Schedule task everyday (daily) at 7AM and 8PM.
+- Eg 1: Schedule task everyday (daily) at 7AM and 8PM.
 At least 1 AM and 1 PM response is expected.
 ```
 {
   "implement": "daily",